Suzanne Takken: Personal life

 Suzanne Takken was born April 25, 1925.
 She grew up in Cleveland, Ohio as an only child with her parents Clara and Russel Takken, chief engineer for the Cleveland Illuminating Company.
 She went to Rocky River High School and graduated in 1943.
 Immediately following her graduation she, like her father, enrolled in the University of Michigan where she pursued a Bachelor of Science degree in geology.
 During her time in university she found a job assisting professor George V. Cohee with studying rock samples which led her into a career of geology.
 Her father died in 1947, one week before she graduated from university.
 After graduating she was offered a job from the Magnolia Oil Company (Mobil Oil) which she accepted.
 The job had her and her mother move to Oklahoma City where she worked as a petroleum geologist.
 Her mother, Clara died in 1974.
 In Oklahoma, Takken also authored and co-authored many articles and books.
 She also became a professor at the Land Management School at the University of Oklahoma from 1978 to 1982.
 Takken retired from Mobil Oil in 1970 but continued working as a consultant until her death on November 9, 1997.
 She died due to a visceral hemorrhage after being honoured by the naming of the Suzanne Takken Encourage Award.
 During her time living in Oklahoma City she acquired many hobbies such as golf, oil painting, and amateur theatre work.
-In her later years, she loved traveling, with her favourite places being Orient and the Pacific Ocean, which is where she requester her ashes to be spread.
+In her later years, she loved traveling, with her favourite places being Orient and the Pacific Ocean, which is where she requested her ashes to be spread.
 Her love of traveling also led to her collecting many things such as seashells, stamps, books, paintings, carvings, statues, and ornamental boxes.